Eye examination: Slit-lamp examination

-Retinal examination
+Fundoscopic examination

 Examination of retina (fundus examination) is an important part of the general eye examination.
-Dilating the pupil using special eye drops greatly enhances the view and permits an extensive examination of peripheral retina.
+Dilating the pupil using dilating eye drops greatly enhances the view and permits an extensive examination of peripheral retina.
 A limited view can be obtained through an undilated pupil, in which case best results are obtained with the room darkened and the patient looking towards the far corner.
 The appearance of the optic disc and retinal vasculature are also recorded during fundus examination.

-A red reflex can be seen when looking at a patient's pupil through a direct ophthalmoscope.
-This part of the examination is done from a distance of about 50 cm and is usually symmetrical between the two eyes.
-An opacity may indicate a cataract.

-Retinal vessel analysis is a non-invasive method to examine the small arteries and veins in the retina which allows to draw conclusions about the morphology and the function of small vessels elsewhere in the human body and is used in particular by cardiologists as well as ophthalmologists.
+Findings that can be identified with fundoscopic examination include different types of retinal hemorrhages and vitreous hemorrhages, neovascularization, cotton wool spots, drusen, changes in the caliber or shape of the retinal blood vessels, changes in optic nerve color and shape, changes in the retinal pigmented epithelium (RPE), uveal nevus and melanoma, retinal holes, tears or detachments.